 The Gladstone site has some basic facilities including two composting toilets, a boat ramp and an informal camping area.
 There is a gate between the highway and Gladstone – please keep this closed at all times.
 Small fees apply for camping which can be paid into the honesty box on-site or directly to staff at the shire office in Carnarvon.

-Camping is popular along this coastal strip but it is important to note that there are limited facilities, no fresh water and the site can be very exposed to the elements.
 The low vegetation and generally flat terrain provides little protection from the prevailing winds.
 The sites are also very fragile so please don’t drive off the established tracks and don’t use the local timber for firewood.
 The incremental damage to the local vegetation from campers is becoming an environmental issue.

 Camping at Gladstone, Bush Bay, and New Beach are all administered by the Shire of Carnarvon.
 Please visit the shire’s guide for camping in the area here or contact them at the address below for more details.